Japanese software developer mines talent in Europe, Russia

 Works Applications will hold informational sessions targeting students at 10 universities in the region. in starting this summer.
 For 2017, the company is set to hire 11 people from Finland, Russia and Estonia.
 The count is slated to exceed 20 in 2018 and steadily increase in later years.

-In Russia, Works Application will use social media to advertise the information sessions and send up the company's message.
+In Russia, Works Applications will use social media to advertise the information sessions and send up the company's message.
 The developer also is looking at posting hiring notices online.

 Japanese corporations usually seek AI professionals either at home or in the United States.
 It is rare for those companies to look to northern Europe or Russia.
 But 2.9% of Russian college graduates have data science degrees while Finland's portion stands at 2.6%, putting them in the upper ranks in that category.